Creamy Pumpkin Pie Bars

 The crust is made with a combination of flour, butter, brown sugar and pecans.
 When it comes to the flour I use the flour I always have stocked and the perfect one for all your fall baking needs.
 It’s Bob’s Red Mill Unbleached White All Purpose Flour.
 It’s unbleached, unbromated, enriched baking flour milled from the highest quality North American wheat.
 Bob’s Red Mill products are made with clean high quality ingredients yielding into wonderful baked goods that your whole family will love.
 I added some chopped pecans to the crust which add a wonderful nutty flavour and texture to the crust but that is totally an optional add in.
 If there is an allergy concern or you don’t have any on hand just leave them out and the crust will be just as good even without them.

 Pumpkin Pie is a delicious fall treat, one of the easiest pies you can make and this version is made even easier.
-With a creamy filling and crunchy crust, it’s the perfect balance for a seasonal dessert.
+With a creamy pumpkin filling and crunchy crust, it’s the perfect balance for a seasonal dessert.
 The spicy pumpkin goodness of the traditional pie without the fuss of a pastry crust.
 Homemade always tastes better - and homemade doesn’t get any easier than these tasty pumpkin pie bars.
 Bake up a batch today to share with your family and friends.

 I have partnered up with Bob’s Red Mill to bring you this fabulous recipe, but all opinions are my own.
 Thank you for supporting Olive & Mango.